Q Slim Power Bank Pro 10000 mAh Review

 It can charge multiple devices at the same time but has a maximum shared power output of 2.1 amps, so you aren't going to able to fast charge two smartphones simultaneously or a table and smartphone.
 It has the standard four LED battery level indicator as well.

 Unfortunately, this battery pack lacks an integrated flashlight and as far as we could tell, this battery doesn't include a warranty from the manufacturer.
 It's not terribly expensive if you just end up needing to replace it or you can always purchase it from a third-party retailer that offers their own warranty.

-Regrettably, the Q Slim finished with a relatively lackluster showing in our fourth and final testing metric, earning a 3 out of 10 when it came to recharging time.
-This score is based on how long it took for the Q Slim Power Bank Pro to completely recharge, which accounts for the remaining tenth of its final score.
+Regrettably, the Q Slim finished with a relatively lackluster showing in our fourth and final testing metric.
+This score is based on how long it took for the Q Slim Power Bank Pro to completely recharge, which accounts for the remaining 10% of its final score.

 This battery has one of the longest claimed recharge times of the entire group, with its manual stating that it takes around eight hours to completely recharge.
 However, we found that it took even longer to recharge in our test, charging completely in just less than 10 hours.